andrtell/studier/Portuguese_I_PO130A.md

 |  3  | Text and Language Structure II   | 7.5 | 2025-11-03 | 2025-12-18 | 2026-01-07   |
 |  4  | Portuguese as a World Language   | 7.5 | 2025-09-04 | 2025-12-11 | 2026-01-14   |

-See the schedule below for exact dates.
+See the schedule below for up-to-date dates.
 The dates above may be wrong or be subject to change.

 ## Schedule